Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] CloudWatch Metrics.
 - [ ] Hadoop Web Interfaces.

-### A [...] is the concept of allowing (or disallowing) an entity such as a user, group, or role some type of access to one or more resources.
+### A/An [...] is the concept of allowing (or disallowing) an entity such as a user, group, or role some type of access to one or more resources.

 - [ ] user.
 - [x] AWS Account.